studio-b12/elk/README.md

 An extensive error package with focus on comprehensiveness, tracability and ease of use.

+> **Warning**
+> This package is currently still in a proof-of-concept state and might undergo breaking API changes in the future until `v1.0.0` is released.

 ## Getting started

 elk provides a simple error model called `Error`.
 It is classified by an `ErrorCode` and either wraps a given inner error or creates one if there is no underlying error.
 You can also pass an optional message to provide more detailed context to the error. `Error`s also record the callstack from where they have been created so that they can be easily traced thorugh the codebase, if necessary.